I Should Have Said Something Sooner

 Scripture says in 2 Corinthians 5:7 that we walk by faith, not by sight.
 Faith chooses to trust what is true even when emotions are unsteady and circumstances are incomplete.

-There have been seasons in my own life when feelings were not strong at all.
-Yet God remained faithful through every quiet prayer, every uncertain step, and every ordinary day that required trust without visible proof.
-Looking back, some of the deepest growth did not happen in emotional highs, but in steady obedience through quieter times.
+I know what it is like to walk through seasons where feelings were not strong at all.
+Yet God remained faithful through quiet prayers, uncertain steps, and ordinary days that required trust without visible proof.
+Looking back, some of the deepest growth in my life did not happen during emotional highs, but through steady obedience in quieter times.

 That is often where mature faith is formed.